syoyo/tinyexr/README.md

 `tinyexr` uses miniz, which is developed by Rich Geldreich <richgel99@gmail.com>, and licensed under public domain.

-`tinyexr` tools uses stb, which is licensed under public domain: https://github.com/nothings/stb
+`tinyexr` tools uses stb, which is licensed under public domain: https://github.com/nothings/stb `tinyexr` uses some code from OpenEXR, which is licensed under 3-clause BSDF license.

 ## Author(s)